-"Adjustment to eliminate proportional consolidation" relates to depreciation and amortization and income taxes at our Aluminium Norf GmbH (Alunorf) joint venture.
+"Adjustment to reconcile proportional consolidation" relates to depreciation, amortization and income taxes at our Aluminium Norf GmbH (Alunorf) and Ulsan Aluminum, Ltd. (UAL) joint ventures.
 Income taxes related to our equity method investments are reflected in the carrying value of the investment and not in our consolidated "Income tax provision."

-"Realized gains on derivative instruments not included in segment income" represents realized gains (losses) on foreign currency derivatives related to capital expenditures.
+"Realized losses (gains) on derivative instruments not included in segment income" represents realized gains (losses) on foreign currency derivatives related to capital expenditures.